benie254/janjatribune/README.md

 * You can then use re_path the same way you would have used url

+### Couldn't import Django.
+Are you sure it's installed and available on your PYTHONPATH environment variable?

+    Solution 1:

+* On your pc's terminal, run `pip install pipenv`

+* Open/reopen your project in your code editor

+* Ensure your virtual environment is active.
+If not...

+* run `source yourvirtualenvironment/bin/activate`

+* Run `pipenv install django`

+* Confirm a successful installation when pipenv creates the files `Pipfile` and `Pipfile.lock`

+      Solution 2:

+* Delete your virtual environment's folder

+* Create a new virtual environment... `run virtualenv venv`

+* Run `source venv/bin/activate`

+* Leave your project & open your pc's terminal

+* Continue with the steps in `solution 1` above.

 ### django.db.utils.OperationalError: no such table: auth_user